Matera, a stunning city in Basilicata Italy, is rich with history, cave hotels and authentic Italian food. The time to visit Matera is now.

 “It’s a cute town, but it’s not so special,” she said.

 It hit us as we were exploring Matera the next morning.
 The city truly is a photo opportunity at every angle.
 The hilly landscape provides vista after vista.
-And the cave dwellings provide surprise after surprise.
+With or without Matera maps, the cave dwellings provide surprise after surprise.

 Ironically, the glorious city has a storied past.
 Until the 1950’s, Matera was a wretched place – a sort of Italian Gulag where political prisoners were sent to live in the dreary sun-scorched desolation of rocks and stone.
 Today, in an odd and imaginative twist, gentrification has transformed the previously impoverished colony into a landlocked Mediterranean paradise filled with boutique hotels and charming restaurants.
 The renewed city also brings tourists of all ages, even the hipsters.

-In Matera, we found homey, simple food with deep flavors built around the classic Italian concept of Cucina Povera – the idea that great food is built on ingredients that are cheap, accessible and local.
-Along with wonderful bread and charcuterie, the Lucanians in Matera make extensive use of mild sun dried chili peppers that impart deep earthy flavors to much of their cuisine, especially the brilliant handmade cavatelli and orecchiette pastas.
+We didn’t choose Matera for its food scene, but we were pleasantly surprised by the great dining options in the city of caves.
+When we visited some of the best restaurants in Matera, we found homey, simple food with deep flavors built around the classic Italian concept of Cucina Povera – the idea that great food is built on ingredients that are cheap, accessible and local.
+Along with wonderful bread and charcuterie, the Lucanians in Matera make extensive use of mild sun-dried chili peppers that impart deep earthy flavors to much of their cuisine, especially the brilliant handmade cavatelli and orecchiette pasta.

-Food like this can be found at family run restaurants like Trattoria del Caveoso, a casual trattoria that we stumbled upon while wandering around town on our first night.
-We savored the cavatelli con peperoni cruschi with its crunchy dried Lucani peppers, ricotta salata and fried bread crumbs in the dimly lit cavern (a repeated theme in Matera) filled with colorful a mix of locals and tourists.
+Wondering where to eat in Matera?
+We found great Matera food at family-run restaurants like Trattoria del Caveoso, a casual trattoria that we stumbled upon while wandering around town on our first night.
+We savored the cavatelli con pepperoni cruschi with its crunchy dried Lucani peppers, ricotta salata and fried breadcrumbs in the dimly lit cavern (a repeated theme in Matera) filled with colorful a mix of locals and tourists.
 We washed the hearty food down with a bottle from the restaurant’s affordable list of local Basilicatan and Puglian wines.
 This is the type of restaurant that deserves a second visit, and we enthusiastically obliged.

 As if the ancient city with its caves isn’t enough, Matera is situated over a ravine.
 This topography makes the city perfect for hiking and exploring.

-One can only explore so much in a day, and Matera has plenty of cafés for chilling out and enjoying a drink or two.
-Then again, drinking a bottle of wine on a hotel terrace looking out on the city is the ultimate chill-out experience.
+Despite the many fun things to do in Matera Italy, one can only explore so much in a day.
+Luckily, Matera has plenty of cafés for chilling out and enjoying a drink or two.
+Then again, drinking a bottle of wine on a Matera hotel terrace looking out on the city is the ultimate chill-out experience.
+After a busy day doing a city tour, this is the ultimate way to partake in local Italian culture.

 Il Buongustaio is located at Piazza Vittorio Veneto, 1, 75100 Matera MT, Italy.